 Step 2 – Upload Your Sales Video To Your Facebook Biz page

-After you’ve edited your video and added all your cool effects from imovie, you need to host the video in a spot you can send people to, relatively easy.
+After you’ve edited your video and added all your cool effects from iMovie, you need to host the video in a spot where you can send people to, relatively easy.

-You are more than welcome to upload the video to your personal page too.
-This process works for personal and fan pages but I prefer fan pages for the ability to run ads to the video (gonna be important to you in a minute)
+You are more than welcome to upload the video to your personal page, too.
+This process works for personal and fan pages but I prefer fan pages for their ability to run ads to the video.
+(This will be important to you in a minute.)

-so you can get their information and store it and harass them on a later date.
+so you can get their information, store it and harass them at a later date.

 It’s my belief and experience that you are using this process to make a series of small sales leading to a bigger sale, as opposed to the process of making just one big sell overall.

-*There’s nothing wrong with uploading the video to youtube with the same copy and link.
-Might as well take advantage of the ease of duality.
+*There’s nothing wrong with uploading the video to YouTube with the same copy and link.
+You might as well take advantage of the ease of duality.